 The Division of Online and Continuing Education at the University of Massachusetts Lowell has an open enrollment policy: Anyone may enroll in our courses, while anyone with a high school diploma or equivalent may be admitted into a degree or certificate program.
+Students who wish to pursue an undergraduate certificate program, an associate's degree, or a bachelor's degree must apply for admission to the program through the Division of Online and Continuing Education.
 Students must be admitted into a degree or certificate program to be eligible for most financial aid.

 UMass Lowell offers a wide variety of credit certificate programs that allow students to obtain marketable skills within a concentrated time frame.
 These short-term certificate programs consist of a series of courses which, when taken together, demonstrate expertise in a specific area.

-Students are welcome to take certificate program courses on an individual basis, but must formally apply into the certificate program and complete all of the required courses and electives with a C or better in order to receive the certificate.To be considered for acceptance into a certificate program, students must hold a high school diploma or GED.
+Students are welcome to take certificate program courses on an individual basis, but must formally apply into the certificate program and complete all of the required courses and electives with a C or better in order to receive the certificate.To be considered for acceptance into a certificate program, students must hold a high school diploma, or have passed either the GED® or HiSET®.
 View information on all of the certificates offered through Continuing Education.

-To be considered for acceptance into a certificate or degree program, students must hold a high school diploma or a General Education Development (GED) Certificate.
+To be considered for acceptance into either an associate's or bachelor's degree program offered through the division of Online and Continuing Education, students must hold a high school diploma or a General Education Development (GED) Certificate.
 Continuing Education operates on a rolling admissions basis and each application is reviewed when the student's file is complete.
 Students must be admitted to a degree or certificate program in order to be eligible for most financial aid.

 The following materials must be submitted for admission: